 Ibrahimoff has exhibited her works in Paris and Dordogne—from where her family originates on her mother's side—and has also displayed her work at local venues in the Bay Area.

-Art at MSRI: Works by Virginia Davis and Claude Ibrahimoff, Mathematical Sciences Research Institute, Berkeley, CA - Juried by William Glass
+Art at MSRI: Works by Virginia Davis and Claude Ibrahimoff, Mathematical Sciences Research Institute, Berkeley, CA - Curated by William Glass

-Windows, Art Works Downtown, Donor’s Gallery, San Rafael, CA
+Windows, Art Works Downtown, Founders' Gallery, San Rafael, CA

 Small Works, Art Works Downtown, Main Gallery, San Rafael, CA